 With third party concerns still pervasive, candid discussions afford an opportunity to re-examine best practices

-New York, NY– March 18, 2017 – The Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices, hosted its inaugural Third Party Risk Forum in Santa Clara, CA to connect over 60 different organizations and multidisciplinary professionals.
+New York, NY– March 18, 2017 – Ethisphere, a global leader in defining and advancing the standards of ethical business practices, hosted its inaugural Third Party Risk Forum in Santa Clara, CA to connect over 60 different organizations and multidisciplinary professionals.
 As a Forum positioned to include any type of industry, not just tech, this event captured a diverse set of companies from some of the most well-known brands in the world on the stage and in the audience.
 Topics in the spotlight at the Forum included emerging FCPA activity, M&A due diligence, data threats and information security and social media and reputational hazards.
 Interactive discussions on these topics and with the audience were anchored by a faculty representing the following institutions:

 - Microsoft Corporation